 I was trained several years ago in the EAGALA model.
 EAGALA stands for Equine Assisted Growth and Learning Association and they are an organization that trains mental health professionals as well as horse persons to do equine psychotherapy.

 I subscribe to EAGALA's three member team approach: one psychotherapist, one equine specialist, and the horse(s).
 As the licensed mental health professional, it is my job to attend to the emotional/ therapeutic process of the client.
 I will always work in tandem with an equine specialist, who is also trained in the EAGALA model, and whose job it is to attend to the horses as well as the general physical safety of the clients.
-The horses that we work with belong to the equine specialist and the therapy takes place on her farmland in Portland, TN.
+The horses that we work with belong to the equine specialist and the therapy takes place on her farmland in Madison, TN.
 Last but not least, the horse(s) are the third team member, because without their attunement, willingness, and honesty, the magic couldn't happen.

 Equine psychotherapy can be used to work with individuals, couples, families, and psychotherapy groups.

 1) Equine psychotherapy is done on the ground.
 No mounting or riding horses is involved.

 2) Experience with horses is not required to participate.

 3) If you have experience with horses this will neither hurt nor help your participation.